 How to Freeze Corn on the Cob

-A great solution to having that fresh corn taste in this soup in the middle of winter is freezing fresh corn!
+A great solution to having that fresh corn flavor in this soup in the middle of winter is freezing fresh corn!
 To do that, just remove the husks and silk from the corn.
 Then place it in an air tight container (vacuum sealing is even better) and store it in your freezer for up to three months.

 Cutting Corn off the Cob